cofoeducistudent/tam-ms1-c/README.md

 ![Copy repo-link](assets/support/repo-link.png)

 3. Open the **terminal** window. if on Mac you can find it in your applications start-up.
-If windows get to the CMD window (command-promt)
+If windows get to the CMD window (command prompt)
 4. Navigate to where in the folder structure you wish to create the repo
-5. Type the following command **"git clone [paste the link]"**  ; where link should be on your clipboard from clicking and copying the link in git-hub button in the image
+5. Type the following command **"git clone [paste the link]"** ; where the link should be on your clipboard from clicking and copying the link in git-hub button in the image

 **Note: if you wish to see the site in operation.
-You will need access to a webserver**.
+You will need access to a web server**.
 * I used **MAMP** [MAMP](#technologies-used) on Mac to develop the site
 * An alternative **XAMPP** exists for windows